-Adjustment of Status is, at its heart, simply an application procedure: the one by which someone in the United States goes from having one immigration status – such as a temporary visa holder – to having the status of permanent or conditional resident (green card holder), all without leaving the United States.
+Adjustment of Status is the application procedure by which someone in the United States goes from having one immigration status, such as a temporary visa holder—or in some cases no immigration status at all—to having the status of permanent or conditional resident (green card holder), all without leaving the United States.

+It depends.
 Every immigrant who marries a U.S. citizen becomes an "immediate relative," in immigration law terms, and theoretically eligible for a green card.
 But that doesn't mean they're eligible to get that green card by adjusting status, even if they're in the United States.

 As it happens, people who both entered the United States legally (on a valid visa, which they weren't misusing for the purpose of getting a green card) and are married to a U.S. citizen are in most cases eligible to adjust status.
-People who entered illegally and married a U.S. citizen are (subject to some narrow exceptions) not eligible to adjust status.
+It doesn't matter if they overstayed the time permitted on their visa or entry document.

-However, realize that if you’ve spent more than six months in the United States unlawfully, then you're likely to face penalties at your visa interview requiring you to stay outside the U.S. for three or ten years, unless you qualify for a waiver.
+However, realize that if you are unlawfully in the U.S. now, and you've spent more than six months in the United States unlawfully, then you're likely to face penalties at your visa interview requiring you to stay outside the U.S. for three or ten years, unless you qualify for a waiver.

 The main form you must complete is Form I-485, Application to Register Permanent Residence or Adjust Status.

-If you haven't already received visa petition approval, and you're eligible to file your petition and adjustment applications concurrently, you'll submit either Form I-130 (and supporting documents) if your green card is family based, Form I-140 if your green card is employment based, or some other petition as appropriate (such as the I-360 for special immigrants).
+If you haven't already received petition approval, and you're eligible to file your petition and adjustment applications concurrently, you'll submit either Form I-130 (and supporting documents) if your green card is family based, Form I-140 if your green card is employment based, or some other petition as appropriate (such as the I-360 for special immigrants).
 If you've already received approvals of these (or of another petition, such as an I-129F fiancé visa petition), simply submit copies of the approval notice.